SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.InterAppCalls/Skyline_DataMiner_Core_InterAppCalls_Range_1.0.md

 #### Breaking change - isLegacyDestination removed

 The *Send* method has removed the *isLegacyDestination* argument.
-This argument was intended to briefly assist in the move from the obsolete *SLC.Lib.* namespaces to the current library.
+This argument was intended to briefly assist in the move from the obsolete *SLC.Lib.* nuget to the current library.
 This change occurred several years ago, and as such, this argument was dropped to improve library code maintainability.

 #### New feature - Enhanced efficiency on InterApp reply calls